 We’ve got a lot to talk about today, and I’ll be working hard to get us out of here on time.
 So I need to ask all of you to support that process and stick with the agenda I passed out.
 Please try not to repeat things other people have said, or repeat things that you’ve already said.
 And please don’t be upset if I stop you so that other people can have a chance to comment.
 Is everyone OK with that?

-Now that you have everyone’s agreement, use your public speaking skills and confidence (bring out your Avatar!) to keep them on track.
+Once everyone has agreed to behave, use your public speaking skills and confidence (put on your public speaking Avatar!) to keep them on track.
 Jump in as needed to curb unnecessary conversation and keep everyone focused on reaching the goals you’ve outlined in the meeting agenda.

 Meetings don’t have to be verbal torture.

 Want More Tips?
 This Free Handout is For You!